 There are online solar calculators that can help estimate what you could save by switching.
 Using a calculator is easy!
 Simply enter your address, property type and average monthly power bill.
 Once you know how much you could be saving, you can decide whether or not solar panels will help you cut down on those bills.

 Are solar panels worth it in all climates?

-A common misconception with solar is that you have to live in a sunny state like California or Florida for it to be worth your time.
+A common misconception about solar is that you have to live in a sunny state like California or Florida for it to be worth your time.
 The fact is: solar panels love sunlight.
-It’s true that they will produce less energy when the weather is cloudy and produce no energy at night.
+It’s true that they will produce less energy when the weather is cloudy and produce no energy at night — in those cases, you’d rely on power previously generated by the panels that they store in batteries until they get the chance to charge up again.
 However, people in the northeastern states are still benefitting from solar savings!
 People who live in places like New York and Massachusetts have considerable local benefits for installing solar panels.
 See which incentives your state offers!

-After weighing your options for benefits and savings, solar is a smart decision even if you live in a cloudy city.
+After weighing your options for benefits and savings, it’s easy to see that solar is a smart decision even if you live in a cloudy city.